Supply Chain Human Rights Due Diligence

 Epson has been conducting supplier due diligence every year since 2016.

-We use the SAQ, which confirms compliance with the Code of Conduct, to ascertain the status of respect for human rights at suppliers, and in addition to the implementation of human rights remedies, we provide feedback on matters that need to be addressed, request actions, and confirm completion of the actions at each supplier site.
+We use the self-assessment questionnaire (SAQ), which confirms compliance with the RBA Code of Conduct, to ascertain the status of respect for human rights at suppliers, and in addition to the implementation of human rights remedies, we provide feedback on matters that need to be addressed, request actions, and confirm completion of the actions at each supplier site.
 Whilst the RBA Code of Conduct covers a wide range of human rights issues, particularly the ones in Section A. "Labor", taking into account the ILO core labor standards and the principles of the United Nations Global Compact, we identify salient human rights issues and make addressing these issues mandatory.
-After analyzing the answers on the 2022 SAQ, we asked about 51% (173 sites) of direct material suppliers to take corrective actions and verified that 84% of the suppliers completed their corrective actions.
+After reviewing the answers to the 2023 SAQ, we asked certain suppliers to establish and implement a corrective action plan, and we verified that issues have been corrected.

 Salient Issues

-- Child labor (A2 in the RBA Code of Conduct)
+• Prohibition of child labor (ILO Convention No. 138/182 & A2 in the RBA Code of Conduct)

-- Forced labor (A1 in the RBA Code of Conduct)
+• Prohibition of forced labor (ILO Convention No. 29/105 & A1 in the RBA Code of Conduct)

-- Freedom of association and the right to collective bargaining (A7 in the RBA Code of Conduct)
+• Freedom of association and the right to collective bargaining (ILO Convention No. 87/98 & A6 in the RBA Code of Conduct)

-- A safe and healthy work environment (B. Health and Safety in the RBA Code of Conduct)
+• A safe and healthy work environment (ILO Convention No. 155/187 & B. Health and Safety in the RBA Code of Conduct)

 (4) Remediation through supplier whistleblowing systems (UN Guiding Principles 22, 29 and 31)

 All Epson Group companies worldwide have set up supplier whistleblowing systems that suppliers can use to report or consult about issues.
 Reports can be made anonymously and in the local language.
-Retaliation against whistleblowers is strictly prohibited.
+Retaliation against persons for having lodged a report is strictly prohibited.

-We take steps to ensure that whistleblowing systems are easy to use for our suppliers' employees.
-We provide information about our whistleblowing systems in the Epson Group Supplier Guidelines and at supplier conferences, and we encourage their use.
-Reports can be made from the website, and at manufacturing sites employees of on-site service vendors can also use "suggestion boxes".
+We take steps to ensure that whistleblowing systems, which are accessible from our website, are easy to use for our suppliers' employees.
+We encourage the use of these systems and provide information about them in the Epson Group Supplier Guidelines and at supplier conferences.

-In addition, when we become aware of adverse human rights impacts through a report from a supplier employee or an audit, we provide support until a remedy is provided for.
+In addition, when we become aware of adverse human rights impacts through a report from a supplier employee or an audit, we provide support until a remedy is provided.

 Examples of Remediation

-Remedial action: Verified the payment of the respective allowances and the granting of days off.
+Remedial action: Verified the payment of the respective wages and allowances and the granting of days off.